Jakcrimson/CBAAL/README.md

 - reset: $y_{ij} = 0$, $z_{ij} = \emptyset $
 - leave: $y_{ij} = y_{ij}$, $z_{ij} = z_{ij}$

-The authors define 17 decision rules based on the situation an agent might find himself in.
-Each of these rules are implemented in the `CBBA_algorithm.py` file
+The authors define 17 decision rules based on the situation an agent might find itself in.
+Each of these rules are implemented in the `CBBA_algorithm.py` file.

 ## Features of the project